pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 **Evaluation of results:**

-* Once you have run Fast-QC, the results report will be available as a html file.
+* Once you have run Fast-QC, the results report will be available as an html file.
 The report should open in your browser when you click on the file.
 * You will see that the analysis is segmented into a series of modules, with a summary of the module outcomes provided on the left hand side.
 Ratings for each module include: normal (green tick), slightly abnormal (orange exclamation mark) and very abnormal (red cross).
 * Here is an example of a [good quality](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html) and a [poor quality](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html) library.
 A brief description of the purpose of each module included within a FastQC report is provided below.